abirqasem/abirqasem.github.io/my_notes/gcloud_basics.md

 ### App Management

 #### Deployment
 **Caution**:
 >> Once deployed you lose your previous version.
 There are no easy (obvious) undos.
 So please be very
 >> careful, especially with deployment of production system

 _Always_ check if you are in the right local directory in your machine or cloud 9.

 `dev_appserver.py .`

 Open the app in a browser.
 	 **Are you sure that is the latest version?**
 	 If yes then `gcloud app deploy`

 #### Downloading the running apps source code
 This is very useful because you can always have access to actual code that is running as your app (you can get the code of older versions too), no matter wherever you are (say you are in a cafe and do not have the desktop).
+There seems to be some permission issues.
+But for most AppEngine projects it seem to work.

->The command is
+>The command is.
+It works well in my mac.
+Did not work on cloud 9

 `appcfg.py -A YOUR_PROJECT_ID download_app DESTINATION_DIRECTORY`